How Do I Make Sure I Poop Before a Race?

 “Hopefully, runners have a sense of timing around consuming coffee and its stimulant effect so they can time intake and their need to use the bathroom,” explains Heidi Skolnik, a sports nutritionist in the Women’s Sports Medicine Center at the Hospital for Special Surgery, adding that any warm beverage can help you poop.

-When I am in peak training and going to 5 a.m. practice, I will wake up at 3:30 a.m. to allow for this process to happen!
+When I am in peak training and going to run at a 5 a.m. in the morning, I will wake up at 3:30 a.m. to allow for this process to happen!
 I don’t enjoy waking up at that time.
 I am TIRED!
 But I dislike running constipated more and dealing with the after-effects more!

 Warm-up indoors.